Notary transactions involving minors

 The number of credible witnesses required will depend on each state’s notary law.
 The witness must not be the minor’s parent, and all witnesses will need to show valid identification.
 When credible witnesses are used to verify the identity of a minor, the notary must administer the credible witness oath, “Do you swear under penalty of perjury that you know (the minor’s name) and that he/she is the person whose signature needs to be notarized?”

 The notary may want to consider completing the Affidavit of Identity of Credible Witness to document the verification of identity transaction.
-Not all states require this, but those who do will determine how and when this should be used.
+Not all states require this, but those that do will determine how and when this should be used.
 If the minor’s identity can be established, then the notary can proceed with the notarization.

 The Minor Must Understand the Importance of the Notarial Act